 - Check your off-peak times.
 Suppliers have different periods for Economy 7.
 Inquire from your supplier when the off-peak period starts and ends.

 - Make the most of your off-peak hours usage.
 These include energy-saving methods like using energy-efficient appliances and charging equipment at night.

 - If you have storage heaters, program them to charge overnight when rates are lower.
 You do not have to charge it during peak hours, and it will keep you warm during the day.

 - Perform regular services for your HVAC units to make them more efficient.
 HVAC systems use up as much as 50-60% of your energy costs.
 Keep the equipment energy efficient to reduce consumption.

 How to find the best tariff plan for your business

 If you think Economy 7 presents more benefits for your business, consult an expert first.
 Finding the plan that will fit your business needs can be challenging.
 Have a trusted professional who will identify the energy plan that will give you the most savings.

 Consider having your operational hours around off-peak periods.
 It will depend on how flexible your business is.
 Your next step should be to ensure your energy deal fits this purpose.

-You can find the best deal by performing a business energy comparison.
+You can find the best deal by performing a business energy comparison and choose your energy provider with a lower rate.
 It will enable you to find the best energy prices on the market.
 It will also give you information about peak tariffs and off-peak rates.